locationtech/geomesa/geomesa-tools/conf/sfts/tdrive/README.md

 Microsoft makes a small subsample of its data [available for download](http://research.microsoft.com/apps/pubs/?id=152883).
 This is about one third of the taxis for a period of a week.

-This readme describes the full process from original source data to GeoMesa ingest.
+This document describes the full process from original source data to GeoMesa ingest.

 Before proceeding please check out the data description and included terms of [use](http://research.microsoft.com/pubs/152883/User_guide_T-drive.pdf).

 ## Getting T-Drive data
-The GDELT data set can be downloaded using the provided ```download-data.sh``` script in `$GEOMESA_HOME/bin/` as such
+The T-Drive data set can be downloaded using the provided ```download-data.sh``` script in `$GEOMESA_HOME/bin/` as such

-    ./download-data.sh gdelt
+    ./download-data.sh tdrive

 Alternatively, download the T-Drive datasets from [here](http://research.microsoft.com/apps/pubs/?id=152883) download one or all of the zip files, then `unzip` into a convenient directory.